Blog

 Take time upfront to determine:

-• Your motivation for starting the fund – is it driven by a passion for investing, seeking independence, or generating substantial wealth?
+- Your motivation for starting a hedge fund – is it driven by a passion for investing, seeking independence, or generating substantial wealth?
 Understanding personal motivations brings honesty about your risk appetite and time horizon.

 Beginning with the end in mind establishes guideposts for acting and evaluating decisions as the fund evolves.
 Don’t underestimate this introspective stage of aligning your inner motives and temperament with the fund’s outward vision.